BranchingBad/ollama-STT-TTS/README.md

 On the first run, the script will automatically download the Whisper (``base.en``) and openwakeword models.

 You will see the message: ``Ready!
-Listening for 'hey ollama'...``
+Listening for 'hey mycroft'...``

-Say "Hey Ollama".
+Say "Hey mycroft".

 The assistant will respond "Yes?" and begin listening for your command.